Godzilla (comics): One-shots

 In June 2014, IDW published a one-shot issue called Godzilla: The IDW Era.

 This one-shot issue gave a brief overview of all the various IDW Godzilla series and miniseries that had been published over the past three years.

 In June 2016, a one-shot collection called Godzilla Treasury Edition was released.
 This one-shot collection features reprints of some of James Stokoe's artwork and covers from the various IDW series and miniseries.

 Godzilla Rivals is a quarterly series of one-shot comics, each focusing on Godzilla battling a different monster.
 The first installment of the series was released on June 30, 2021.

-Godzilla vs. America is a four issue anthology series of one-shots, each focused on Godzilla attacking a different American city with stories by area artists.
-The first issue set in Chicago will release in February 2025.
-The second issue, based around Los Angeles will release in April 2025 with all proceeds going towards recovery efforts from the January 2025 Southern California wildfires.
-The third issue, releasing in July 2025, is set in Boston and the fourth issue releasing in October 2025 is set in Kansas City, Missouri.
+Godzilla vs. America is a anthology series of one-shots, each focused on Godzilla attacking a different American city with stories by area artists.
+The first issue set in Chicago was released in February 2025.
+The second issue, based around Los Angeles was released in April 2025 with all proceeds going towards recovery efforts from the January 2025 Southern California wildfires.
+The third issue, released in July 2025, is set in Boston and the fourth issue released in October 2025 is set in Kansas City, Missouri.
+The fifth entry was released in March 2026, set in Portland, Oregon.
+The sixth entry will release in May 2026 and break from the city formula in favor of showcasing the entire state of Texas.